What is a Payment Factory?

 If the payment factory makes a service charge to the operating entities, there might possibly be a transfer pricing or BEPS issue, but the amount is likely to be immaterial.

 Payment factory implementation affects core procure to pay processes and therefore needs to be planned carefully.
-Payment factory is often implemented as part of a broad move to shared services across the wider finance organizationorganisation.
+Payment factory is often implemented as part of a broad move to shared services across the wider finance organisation.

 Typically, corporates use a phased rollout, loosely grouping countries by expected ease of implementation or importance, to make the implementation more manageable.

 Since process centralisation tends to be disruptive, it makes sense to take a holistic view to consider treasury centre, payment factory, netting, and IHB, and to determine which parts bring the greatest benefits relative to the disruption caused.
-As an example, rolling out payment factory may leave operating entities short staffed to handle foreign exchange settlements, so it would make sense to centralize centralise foreign exchange to a treasury centre at the same time.
+As an example, rolling out payment factory may leave operating entities short staffed to handle foreign exchange settlements, so it would make sense to centralise foreign exchange to a treasury centre at the same time.

 Discover a spectrum of possibilities